 Some people lose their sense of smell after a virus or long-term sinus problems.
 Others lose it after a traumatic brain injury.
 You can be born without a sense of smell, and it can also be an indicator of other health conditions.
 Some anosmia has no known origin and is referred to as idiopathic.

 Smell training is for people who have had some natural recovery already, and can experience some smell messages, even if what they smell doesn't make sense.
 This website is for people who have some, even if very reduced, olfactory function.
 Smell training is not a cure, but a way of amplifying your recovery.
 Think of it as physiotherapy for your nose.

 Anyone with a smell disorder should speak with their doctor, as causes vary and can have an important impact on health.
 Anosmia is not always widely understood by GPs and this can be frustrating for patients.

 The best approach is to be informed about smell loss before your GP visit.
-The web resource Anosmia Awareness is a good place to start.
+This patient information booklet from the University of Dresden is a great resource.

 The “Hummel 4” method of smell training

 This method, proposed by Professor Thomas Hummel of Dresden University, involves smelling four essential oils twice a day for a few minutes.
 This is the original smell training method.

 The recommended oils are rose, eucalyptus, lemon and clove.
 You may not notice any smell in the beginning.
 The important thing is to concentrate on what you might smell.
 Your twice daily smell training should take just a few minutes.
 Be sure to pause in between odours to allow your nose a chance to rest in between.